mlflow/mlflow/.github/pull_request_template.md

   - [ ] Any existing samples / documentation have been updated.
   - [ ] Any additional relevant samples / documentation has been added.
   - [ ] Any docs reference has been checked / updated.

-## Does this PR change the documentation?

-- [ ] No. You can skip the rest of this section.
-- [ ] Yes.
-Make sure the changed pages / sections render correctly in the documentation preview.
+  - [ ] Changed pages / sections render correctly in the documentation preview.

 ## Release Notes